jerryxh/wp-ecommerce-compare-products/readme.txt

 * When you have a varied product mix PRO makes the Product Comparison of those products a breeze for your customers.

-We are are so confident that once you've intsalled the FREE version you'll want all the goodies PRO brings a professional online seller.
+We are are so confident that once you've installed the FREE version you'll want all the goodies PRO brings a professional online seller.
 If we are wrong then fully featured FREE version is yours for life for FREE FOREVER including lifetime upgrades and the same support as our PRO users.

 Here is the link to check out the [WPEC Compare Product Pro Version](http://www.a3rev.com/products-page/wp-e-commerce/wpec-compare-products/) when you are ready.